walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 >
 > In this lab, the 'on-premises' environment is simulated by a Hyper-V host running in an Azure VM.
 This VM is deployed to the 'smarthotelvnet' VNet.
 The DMS will be deployed to a separate VNet called 'DMSVnet'.
 To simulate the on-premises connection, these two VNet have been peered.

-1. Return to the browser tab you used in task 1 to register the Microsoft.DataMigration resource provider.
-Check that the registration has been completed before proceeding further.
+1. Return to the cloud shell browser tab you used in task 1 to register the Microsoft.DataMigration resource provider.
+Check that the registration has been completed by running the following command before proceeding further.

+    ```
+    Get-AzResourceProvider -ProviderNamespace Microsoft.DataMigration | Select-Object ProviderNamespace, RegistrationState, ResourceTypes
+    ```

       ![Screenshot showing the resource provider 'registered' status.](images/Exercise2/registered-rp.png)

-2. In the Azure portal, select **+ Create a resource**, search for **migration**, and then select **Azure Database Migration Service** from the drop-down list.
+2. In the Azure portal, expand the portal's left navigation and select **+ Create a resource**, search for **migration**, and then select **Azure Database Migration Service** from the drop-down list.

 3. On the **Azure Database Migration Service** blade, select **Create**.